emptymalei/deep-learning/dl/time-series/timeseries-metrics.forecasting.md

 \operatorname{RMSE}(y, \hat y) = \sqrt{\operatorname{MSE}(y, \hat y)} = \sqrt{\frac{1}{H}\sum_{t=1}^{t=H}(y(t) - \hat y(t))^2}.
 $$

-RMSE essentially brings back the scale of the metric from the MSE scale to something similar to MAE.
-However, we have to be mindful that large deviations dominate the metric more than MAE.
+RMSE essentially brings the scale of the metric from the MSE scale back to something similar to MAE.
+However, we have to be mindful that large deviations dominate the metric more than that in MAE.

 !!! example "Domination by Large Deviations"